Cantera/cantera-website/pages/science/species.rst

 ``transport`` field may be assigned an embedded entry that provides species-specific coefficients.

-Currently, the only entry type is :class:`gas_transport`, which supplies parameters needed by the ideal-gas transport property models.
-The field values and their units of the :class:`gas_transport` entry are compatible with the transport database parameters described by Kee et al. [#Kee1986]_.
-Entries in transport databases in the format described in their report can be used directly in the fields of the :class:`gas_transport` entry, without requiring any unit conversion.
+Currently, the only entry type is :cti:class:`gas_transport`, which supplies parameters needed by the ideal-gas transport property models.
+The field values and their units of the :cti:class:`gas_transport` entry are compatible with the transport database parameters described by Kee et al. [#Kee1986]_.
+Entries in transport databases in the format described in their report can be used directly in the fields of the :cti:class:`gas_transport` entry, without requiring any unit conversion.
 The numeric field values should all be entered as pure numbers, with no attached units string.